setavenger/blindbitd/README.md

 ### Priority 2

+- [ ] More tests for coin selector
+  - Selector seems very accurate, but should rather do +1 sat to exceed fee and don't go below
+- [ ] Coin selector allow float fees
 - [ ] UTXO export - similar to a backup to avoid rescanning from birthHeight
 - [ ] Separate spending password
 - [ ] Out-of-band notifications